Developments in Karachi: Orange Line

 The Abdul Sattar Edhi Line, formally named the Orange Line is a 3.9 km (2.4 mi) bus rapid transit line of the Karachi Metrobus which runs through Orangi Town.
 The maximum daily ridership is 50,000.
-With a mere 20 Rupee fare, the Orange Line was inaugurated on 10th September 2022 by Sharjeel Memon.
+With a mere 20 Rupee fare, the Orange Line was inaugurated on 10 September 2022 by Sharjeel Memon.

 Developments under construction

 Malir Expressway

-Malir Expressway is a 39 km underconstruction expressway starting from Hino-Chowk and ending near Kathore on the Superhighway (M-9) along the Malir River.
-The expressway would serve as the Southern alternative route for carrying traffic of the port and industrial areas to main highways.
-This expressway would reduce traffic on Shahrah-e-Faisal and Shahrah-e-Pakistan.
-Construction started in early-2022.
-14km portion would open for public on 14th August 2023.
-Other 25km portion would open in mid-2024.
+Malir Expressway is a 39 km underconstruction expressway starting from Hino-Chowk and ending near Kathore on the Superhighway (M-9) on the Malir River.
+The expressway is being sold as the Southern alternative route for carrying traffic of the port and industrial areas to main highways which is untrue; it is an unfeasible and economically unviable infrastructure project being built for the convenience of high-income areas' commuters.
+This expressway is being built on the Malir River and is causing irreversible damage to the river bed and the green pastures.
+Construction started in early-2022 even before the Environmental Impact Assessment (EIA) had been conducted by the provincial environmental authority; there were over 100 objections raised on the EIA yet the no-objection certificate was issued by the provincial government.
+It is unlikely that 14 km portion would be open for public on 14 August 2024 due to the on-going litigation on the EIA and the illegal sand mining of the river bed; further a Philippines based development agency has also opened up a complaint to investigate the environmental and social safeguards violations.
+Other 25 km portion is unlikely to open in mid-2024, considering the Monsoon rains and urban flooding will have washed away the earthwork.
+The project might partially open by the end of 2024.

 Karachi Circular Railway

-The Karachi circular railway is a 44km railway circle that existed but was closed.
+The Karachi circular railway is a 44 km railway circle that existed but was closed.
 Existing railway tracks and 30 stations would be completely rebuilt on bridges for a modern driverless electric bullet train.
 This project is also part of CPEC.
 Total cost of the project would be 294 billion PKR.
 The KCR would be run by the Sindh Government through Karachi Urban Transport Corporation (KUTC).
 KCR would be used by 500,000 passengers/day which would increase to 1 million in later years.
 KCR would run 17-hours a day & 7-days a week.
 Construction started in 2022 by FWO and would complete by 2025.